 The antineutrino is the antiparticle of the neutrino as the β+ is the antiparticle of the β−.
 The ν and have the same properties of zero charge and essentially zero rest mass, and differ only with respect to the direction of alignment of their intrinsic spin along their direction of motion.
 In most beta-decay contexts, the term “neutrino” includes both its forms, neutrino and antineutrino.
 See also: Antimatter

 There are, in fact, three classes of neutrinos.
-The neutrinos emitted in the two types of beta decay [decays (22) and (23)] are called electron neutrinos.
+The neutrinos emitted in the two types of beta decay (the decays in equations 22 and 23) are called electron neutrinos.
 In addition, there is a neutrino and antineutrino associated with the mu meson (μ±) and neutrinos and antineutrinos associated with the tau (τ±).
-The mu neutrinos are well established.
-The first evidence for a tau neutrino was reported in 1998.
 These three particles, electron, mu, and tau, together with their neutrinos, νe, νμ, and ντ, and their respective antiparticles, make up a class of particles called leptons.
 The number of leptons in a decay or reaction is considered to be conserved; this rule is called lepton number conservation.
 There are separate conservation numbers for e, μ, and τ.
 There must be the same net number of each type of lepton on each side of a decay or reaction.
-For example, since there are no leptons on the left sides of decay (22) and (23), there must be no net leptons on the right sides.
-Thus decay (22) has on the right side an antielectron (positron) with lepton number L = −1 and a neutrino with lepton number L = 1.
-Decay (23) has an electron with L = 1 and an antineutrino with L = −1, and so the lepton number is L = 1 − 1 = 0 leptons on the right side as well.
-Decays (22) and (23) also conserve nucleon number.
+For example, because there are no leptons on the left sides of the decays in equations 22 and 23, there must be no net leptons on the right sides.
+Thus the decay in equation 22 has on the right side an antielectron (positron) with lepton number L = −1 and a neutrino with lepton number L = 1.
+The decay in equation 23 has an electron with L = 1 and an antineutrino with L = −1, and so the lepton number is L = 1 − 1 = 0 leptons on the right side as well.
+The decays in equations 22 and 23 also conserve nucleon number.
 A nonzero rest mass of neutrinos opens up the possibility of neutrons oscillating from νe to νμ or vice versa, as well as from νμ to and other types, as required in grand unified theories.
 See also: Lepton

-Because the neutron rest mass is greater than the proton rest mass, free neutrons can undergo beta decay [decay (23)], but protons must use part of the nuclear binding energy available inside a nucleus to make up the rest mass difference in decay (22).
+Because the neutron rest mass is greater than the proton rest mass, free neutrons can undergo beta decay (in decay in equation 23), but protons must use part of the nuclear binding energy available inside a nucleus to make up the rest mass difference in the decay in equation 22.

 The interaction of neutrinos with matter is exceedingly feeble.
 A neutrino can pass all the way through the Sun with little chance of collision.
-The thickness of lead required to attenuate neutrinos by the factor 1/2 is about 1018 m (1015 mi), or 100 light-years of lead!
+The thickness of lead required to attenuate neutrinos by the factor 1/2 is about 1018 m (1015 mi), or 100 light-years of lead.
+See also: Light-year

 Average beta energy

-By postulating the simultaneous emission of a beta particle and a neutrino, as in reaction (22), E. Fermi developed in 1934 a quantum-mechanical theory which satisfactorily gives the shape of beta-particle spectra (Fig. 9), and the relative half-periods of beta-particle emitters for allowed beta decays.
+By postulating the simultaneous emission of a beta particle and a neutrino, as in reaction (22), Italian-born U.S. physicist Enrico Fermi developed in 1934 a quantum-mechanical theory which satisfactorily gives the shape of beta-particle spectra (Fig. 8), and the relative half-periods of beta-particle emitters for allowed beta decays.
 The energy distribution of beta particles in allowed transitions is then given by Eq.
 (24).

 Equation (24) essentially matches the energy spectra of allowed beta-particle transitions and therefore furnishes one type of experimental verification of the properties of neutrinos.
 Its counterpart in terms of the beta-particle momentum spectrum is often used for the analysis of spectra, and is given by Eq.
 (25).

-After the work of Fermi which explained allowed decay, E. J. Konopinski and G. E. Uhlenbeck in 1941 developed the theory of forbidden beta decay.
+After the work of Fermi which explained allowed decay, Polish-born U.S. nuclear physicist Emil John Konopinski and Dutch-born U.S. theoretical physicist George Uhlenbeck in 1941 developed the theory of forbidden beta decay.
 Allowed decays occur between nuclear states which differ in spin by 0 or 1 unit and which have the same parity.
 Konopinski and Uhlenbeck developed a theory to describe beta decays where energy is available for decay but the allowed selection rules on spin or parity or both are violated.
 These beta transitions occur at a slower rate and are called forbidden transitions.
-In 1949, the theory of forbidden beta decay was confirmed by L. M. Langer and H. C. Price.
-The orders of forbiddenness, which retard the rate of decay, are the following: once-forbidden decay when the change in nuclear spin ΔJ is again 0 or 1 as in allowed decay, but a parity change Δπ occurs; once-forbidden unique decay when Δπ changes and ΔJ = 2; n-times forbidden decay when ΔJ = n, Δπ = (−)n, where Δπ = − indicates a parity change; and n-times forbidden unique decay when ΔJ = n + 1, Δπ = (−)n [Table 4].
-In forbidden decays the first-order allowed matrix elements of the Fermi theory in Eq.
+In 1949, the theory of forbidden beta decay was confirmed by U.S. nuclear physicist Lawrence Langer and U.S physicist H. Clay Price Jr. The orders of forbiddenness, which retard the rate of decay, are the following: once-forbidden decay when the change in nuclear spin ΔJ is again 0 or 1 as in allowed decay, but a parity change Δπ occurs; once-forbidden unique decay when Δπ changes and ΔJ = 2; n-times forbidden decay when ΔJ = n, Δπ = (−)n, where Δπ = − indicates a parity change; and n-times forbidden unique decay when ΔJ = n + 1, Δπ = (−)n [Table 4].
+In forbidden decays, the first-order allowed matrix elements of the Fermi theory in Eq.
 (24) vanish because of the selection rules on angular momentum and spin.
 Then the much smaller higher-order matrix elements that can be neglected compared to the large allowed matrix elements come into play.
 See also: Parity (quantum mechanics); Selection rules (physics)

 Comparative half-lives, fT